Manganese Removal From The Drinking Water - Does the Berkey water filter remove Manganese?

 Manganese Removal From The Drinking Water - Does the Berkey water filter remove Manganese

-Manganese is a type of metal found in air, soil, food, and drinking water.
-It is also commonly found in the well water around the world.
-It is washed into the drinking water from the rain plus the surface water that seeps into the ground.
+Manganese is a metal in air, soil, food, and drinking water.
+It is also commonly found in well water worldwide.
+Rainwater washes manganese into drinking water, and surface water seeps into the ground.

 Indeed, the manganese in the water can be a nuisance.
 It produces a metallic aftertaste on the water.
 It stains the clothes.
-It clogs the valve and produces a crusty sheen on the surface of the water.
+It clogs the valve and produces a crusty sheen on the water's surface.

 Due to the stains, bad taste, and general nuisance of manganese in the water, the federal government created a standard.
 It was discussed in the Safe Drinking Water Act of 1974.

 There is good news.
 Various water treatment options can enable the water to become safe for drinking.
-As such, you don’t have to live your life drinking contaminated water.
+As such, you don’t have to drink contaminated water.

-Thus, this article aims to introduce ways the remove manganese from the water.
+Thus, this article introduces ways to remove manganese from the water.
 Also, this would tackle the drinking water standards and the authorities' initiatives to protect its citizens.

 What is Manganese?

-Manganese (Mn) is a natural element found anywhere in the air, soil, and water.
+Manganese (Mn) is a natural element in the air, soil, and water.
 It is an essential nutrient for humans and animals.
 Yet, deficiency or overexposure to manganese can have adverse health effects.

 Manganese Removal From The Drinking Water - Does the Berkey water filter remove Manganese